 Long QT syndrome (LQTS) is characterized by prolongation of the QT interval on electrocardiogram (ECG).
 LQTS disorders are considered channelopathies, or diseases that affect cardiac ion channels.
-This condition predisposes the individual to cardiac events and arrhythmias including: torsades de pointes, ventricular tachycardia, syncopal episodes, ventricular fibrillation and cardiac arrest.

 LQTS is diagnosed by considering the clinical features, the family history, and the ECG findings of the patient.
-LQTS may be diagnosed when the prolongation of the QTc interval is >470 msec (males) or >480 msec (females) (Crotti 2008).
-The clinical features may range from minor symptoms such as dizziness, to more severe symptoms such as seizure, syncope and sudden death.
+LQTS may be diagnosed when the prolongation of the QTc interval is >470 msec (males) or >480 msec (females) (Alders and Christiaans 2015; Crotti 2008).
+Some individuals with LQTS are asymptomatic, but others may have symptoms including dizziness, ventricular tachycardia (specifically torsades de pointes), syncope, cardiac arrest or sudden cardiac death.
 Congenital LQTS will usually manifest before the age of 40 years, generally in childhood and adolescence with the age of onset associated with the genotype.
-Long-term management of LQTS may include lifestyle modification, beta-adrenergic blockers, permanent pacemaker implantation, and implantable cardioverter defibrillators.
+Long-term management of LQTS may include lifestyle modification, beta-adrenergic blockers, and implantable cardioverter defibrillators.